Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Now, we wait for the all clear from Stainless.
 After that, you and Bouncer here are goin’ back on the Osprey with a ‘Horse, and the rest of us get to enjoy the luxuries of a beddown pallet here on site for a couple days."

-"Speaking of which…" Adam turned his head, raising a hand for quiet.
+"Speaking of which..."
+Adam turned his head, raising a hand for quiet.
 It wasn’t hard to hear the sound of approaching turboprops once he’d pointed them out.
 A second later he nodded, tilting his head in a way that suggested he was listening to something Ava couldn’t hear.

 "...Copy DRINKIN’ BUDDY.
 On our way."
 He took a firm but gentle hold of Coombes, and hoisted him easily up onto his shoulders.